Five Landing Spots For Bradley Beal

-One of my favorite movie scenes comes towards the conclusion of Martin Scorcese’s GoodFellas.
+One of my favorite movie scenes comes towards the conclusion of Martin Scorsese’s GoodFellas.
 Ray Liotta’s Henry Hill is at the end of his rope, his life unraveling in a slow crawl towards death or jail time.
 On the day of his arrest, Henry’s schedule is an endless stream of tasks going off the rails.
 When he delivers contraband weapons to Robert De Niro’s Jimmy Conway, Jimmy sticks him up, refusing to pay for a gun he can’t use.
 When he attempts to make Ziti, his business forces him to put his brother in charge of the sauce.
 Even his mule refuses to board an airplane without her lucky hat.
 All the while, he’s tracked by a helicopter following his every move.
 It’s death by a thousand pittances.
 At the end of the day, he succumbs to the cops tracking his every move, and is arrested outside his home.

 I have a feeling Bradley Beal could sympathize with Hill’s plight, only because his years with the Washington Wizards have transpired in similar fashion.
 While D.C. hasn’t pushed him out the door with a sweeping gesture, they’ve certainly piled straw upon straw on Beal’s back.
 They traded Kelly Oubre Jr. for the equivalent of a copy machine.
 The front office chose to tank their chemistry, signing infamously poor locker room guys such as Dwight Howard, while letting useful players like Tomas Satoransky, Markieff Morris, and Bojan Bogdanovic fall to the wayside.
 And of course, they seem to have found themselves on the losing end of the recent John Wall/Russell Westbrook swap.
 I mean, just look at these shooting numbers, via statmuse.com: